-- 1. Name, address, telephone number, and driver's license of the seller. - A detailed and itemized list of all items sold to you.
-This list should include a description of each item, your cost for each item, the date purchased, and the name of the seller.
-You should obtain professional appraisals for any items with values of more than \$1,000. - 3.
-The canceled check used to make the purchase.
-If cash is used to make the purchase, you should keep records that will identify the source of the cash and the exact amount of the purchase price. - 4.
-In a barter situation, you should keep a specific listing that identifies all of the items and values involved in the complete transaction.
+- Name, address, telephone number, and driver's license number of the seller. - A detailed and itemized list of all items sold to you.
+(You should obtain professional appraisals for any items with values of more than \$1,000.)
+This list should include: - A description of each item - Your cost for each item - ▶ The date purchased - ▶ The name of the seller - The canceled check used to make the purchase.
+If cash is used to make the purchase, you should keep records that will identify the source of the cash and the exact amount of the purchase price. - In a barter situation, you should keep a specific listing that identifies all of the items and values involved in the complete transaction.